d0coat01/logs-analysis-project/README.md

 ## Code Navigation

-- Reports.py - Contains a Reports class and prints out the report.
+- Reports.py - Contains a Reports class and prints out a report.
 - views.sql - Creates three views called article_log, daily_errors, and daily_requests.
 These are all views based off of the log table exclusively, so they update automatically when log is edited.